shorepine/amy/README.md

 }
 ```

-Or in C, sending the wire protocol directly:
+Or in C, sending the wire protocol directly: (you don't need to worry about encoding here.)

 ```c
 #include "amy.h"